 To conclude, at $13.95 I feel that this pouch is an absolute steal and I plan on buying some of these for friends as presents.

-Review sample kindly provided by OneTigris in exchange for a detailed, unbiased review.
+Product sample provided by OneTigris in exchange for a detailed, unbiased review.

 Thank you for taking the time to read my post.
 If you’d like to add a comment or thought on this post, please use the section below.
 I can also be contacted via the online contact form.
 Please subscribe for the latest reviews, news, and discounts.
 Please follow My Helpful Hints on Twitter, Instagram & Facebook too!